microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-update.md

 ---
 title: "Update group"
-description: "Update the properties of a group object."
+description: "Update the properties of a group object."author: "dkershaw10"
 ---

 # Update group